 What we should do next

 Solving the problem of inaccurate and unreliable GPS data is a matter of solving the problem of signals bouncing between buildings, and being blocked by people and objects.
-With a combination of S-GPS, a technology that we have developed that can filter out reflected GPS signals to increase the accuracy of GPS by a factor of 10, alongside a human motion modelling tool such as D-Tail, we can get much more accurate understanding of where people have been, indoors and outdoors, and even confirm whether they have been just inside or just outside - useful information for contact tracers!
+With a combination of S-GNSS, a technology that we have developed that can filter out reflected GPS signals to increase the accuracy of GPS by a factor of 10, alongside a human motion modelling tool such as D-Tail, we can get much more accurate understanding of where people have been, indoors and outdoors, and even confirm whether they have been just inside or just outside - useful information for contact tracers!